WebKit/WebKit/Source/WebKit/gtk/migrating-to-webkitgtk-6.0.md

 may directly use `g_object_new()` instead. [ctor@WebKit.WebView.new] and [ctor@WebKit.WebView.new_with_related_view] both remain.

+## Most types are final

+Only two types are now derivable:

+- [type@WebView] has been often subclassed to customize its behaviour for an specific application.
+This possibility has been kept, as it has proved useful in the past.
+- [type@InputMethodContext] is specifically designed in a way that subclassing is required to make use of it.

+The rest of the types are no longer derivable; they are defined with the `G_TYPE_FLAG_FINAL` flag set.
+Use composition instead of derivation.

 ## Network session API

 WebKit now uses a single global network process for all web contexts, and different